Kaleidoscope Kit Instructions

 NOTE: The wand style kaleidoscope has only two mirrors and a black velvet mat board piece for the bottom instead – this is what creates the mandala effect that works best with the narrower wand view.
 The assembly is the same, the final triangle is just narrower once you complete it.
 Oh, and make sure the black velvet mat board faces INSIDE towards the mirrors.

 If you’re building the wand style kit – you’ll notice you have a velvet mat board piece instead of the third mirror.
 The way to assemble the mirrors is the same, but just make sure the black velvet mat board is facing in towards your mirrors.
 I typically put an X on the bad side of the mirrors, you’ll also notice that the masking on the “bad” side is frosted.

 TIP: Use your washi tape to clean your velvet mat board right before assembling to remove any dust!

 After determining which side needs to face inward, re-smooth the masking and place the good side face down on your clean work surface.
 Next remove the masking from the wrong side (if you haven’t already).
 Space out your mirrors so there is a gap between them a little bit thicker than the thickness/width of the mirrors themselves.
 You will need this gap so that they can be folded up into a triangle.

 Add a strip of tape to each gap.
-I like painters tape because if I get the gap wrong I can peel it off and adjust with a new piece.
+I like painters tape or washi tape because if I get the gap wrong I can peel it off and adjust with a new piece.